s-tikhomirov/s-tikhomirov.github.io/_posts/2021-03-27-lightning-probing.md

 # Attack optimizations

-Even if a hypothetical attacker is aware of parallel channels and tunes the inference engine accordingly, it turns out that in many cases it's still impossible to infer all channel balances within a hop (e.g., the example in #countermeasures), because an attacker can't easily choose through which channels the payment goes.
+Even if a hypothetical attacker is aware of parallel channels and tunes the inference engine accordingly, it turns out that in many cases it's still impossible to infer all channel balances within a hop (e.g., the example in [Countermeasures](#countermeasures)), because an attacker can't easily choose through which channels the payment goes.

 In our work, we also explored how an attacker might use channel [jamming](https://github.com/t-bast/lightning-docs/blob/master/spam-prevention.md) and channel [policy discrepancies](https://github.com/lightningnetwork/lightning-rfc/pull/765#pullrequestreview-511147029) to overcome the issues with probing parallel channels.
 These are currently important unsolved issues of the Lightning Network, so it’s fair to assume they will be relevant for a while.